Skip to main content

 Why OCPP 2.0.1 is a bigger jump than you think

-Most engineers encountering OCPP 2.0.1 for the first time assume it's an incremental patch on 1.6.
-It isn't.
+OCPP 2.0.1 is not an incremental patch on 1.6.
 The device model was fundamentally redesigned, the message format changed, and several core concepts were renamed or restructured.
+Treating it as a point release is the most common way migrations go sideways.

 What this changes in rollout planning

-The practical impact is not only "more features."
+The practical impact is not "more features."
 OCPP 2.0.1 changes how rollout teams should evaluate chargers, backend abstractions, and coexistence strategy.
+The decisions that used to be afterthoughts in 1.6, capability discovery, transaction modeling, and config governance, move to the front of the plan.

 • Mixed fleets become a long-term operating model rather than a temporary migration phase.